-The Arab Investment Company S.A.A. is a Pan-Arab joint stock company established in 1974 and owned by governments of 15 Arab states with a paid-up capital of US\$360 million.
-Lebanon and Algeria have applied for membership.
-Its prime objective is to invest in "Arab funds to develop Arab resources in different economic sectors, based on sound economic and commercial measures, in a manner that would support and develop the Arab economy."
-The company enjoys all guarantees and concessions provided by the national, Pan-Arab and foreign investment codes in the shareholder countries.
-In particular, its assets can be transferred but cannot be nationalized nor expropriated.
-To accomplish its objectives, TAIC is pursuing two main activities:
+The Arab Investment Company S.A.A. is a Pan-Arab joint stock company established in 1974 and owned by governments of 16 Arab states with an authorized capital of US\$400 million of which US\$366 million is paid-up.
+Lebanon has recently joined and Algeria has applied for membership.
+The World Bank and the IFC have shares in the IFC.
+Its prime objective is to invest in "Arab funds to develop Arab resources in different economic sectors, based on sound economic and commercial measures, in a manner that would support and develop the Arab economy." company enjoys all guarantees and concessions provided by the Pan-Arab and foreign investment codes in the national, its assets can be shareholder countries.
+In particular, transferred but cannot be nationalized nor expropriated.
+To TAIC is pursuing two accomplish its objectives, activities: